nelson-zack/joblog/README.md

 ### Privacy & Backups

 - Local/Demo modes never fire axios/fetch calls; they only interact with browser storage.
 - Personal mode offers a backup reminder if you haven’t exported in 30+ days.
-Use **Settings → Export JSON** to capture versioned backups or **Import JSON** to restore.
+Use **Settings → Export JSON** to capture versioned backups or **Import JSON** to restore, and you can re-show the reminder anytime from Settings.
 - CSV export is available in Settings for quick sharing, but remember that personal mode has no cross-device sync yet—you’ll need to import your JSON backup on another device manually.

 ## Tech Stack